-1. Background
+2. Background

-The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
-One of the provisions of the act was the introduction of the public sector equality duty (PSED).
-It means that public bodies have to consider all individuals when carrying out their day-to-day work - in shaping policy, in delivering services and in relation to their own employees.
-The PSED requires public authorities, in the exercise of their functions, to have due regard to the need to:
+The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society and requires public bodies to consider all individuals when carrying out their day-to-day work - in shaping policy, in delivering services and in relation to their own employees.
+The Public Sector Equality Duty requires public authorities, in the exercise of their functions, to have due regard to the need to: